Dream (mixed martial arts): Cease of business operations

 On May 16, 2012, Sadaharu Tanikawa officially declared the bankruptcy of FEG.
 The promotion began to be managed by its proper parental company Real Entertainment Co.
 Ltd. and as of June 3, 2012, Dream has effectively gone out of business.

-Revival show

-A revival show dubbed "Dream.18: Special NYE 2012" was set for December 31, 2012 under the financial backing of kickboxing promotion Glory Sports International.
-The event promoted mixed martial arts and kickboxing bouts at Saitama Super Arena in Saitama, Japan, carrying on the tradition of fight events every New Year's Eve for at least one more year.
+The promotion's final show, "Dream.18: Special NYE 2012", was announced for December 31, 2012, under the financial backing of kickboxing promotion Glory Sports International.
+The event promoted mixed martial arts and kickboxing bouts at Saitama Super Arena in Saitama, Japan, carrying on the tradition of fight events every New Year's Eve.

 Rules

 Weight classes

 Dream had 7 weight classes.
 Unlike Hero's, each weight class had a champion with a defendable title.